phantomflanflinger/Instant-Right-Click-Playlist-Creator/README.md

 # Instant-Right-Click-Playlist-Creator

 Update June 2025: has it been 10 years since I made this?
-Well, it still work and I haven't updated the code because it doesn't need it.
+Well, it still works, so I haven't updated the code because it doesn't need it.

 I always wanted to be able to right-click any folder (or multiple folders) and choose a "Make Playlist" option from the context menu which instantly created playlist(s) appropriately named **the-folder-name.m3u** of all the songs inside *each* folder.
 So I coded this little thing...